20 years ago, learning or training online seemed far-fetched and luxurious. Today, it’s almost a necessity.

 We recommend Stripe or PayPal.

-These two are the most-used payment gateways and support all the major credit and debit cards from the major countries of the world.
+- And support all the major credit and debit cards from the major countries of the world.

 WooCommerce integrations for Stripe and PayPal are available so you need not worry about connecting them to your WooCommerce store.